-The recommendations in this chapter have been drawn largely from regional studies of loss values undertaken by Phillips et al (2014) for urban catchments and Hill et al. (2014a), Hill et al. (2015), and Hill et al. (2016) for rural catchments.
+The recommendations in this chapter have been drawn largely from regional studies of loss values undertaken by Phillips et al (2014) for urban catchments and Hill et al. (2014a), Hill et al. (2016) for rural catchments.

 These 2 studies concluded that the IL/CL model is typically the most suitable for design flood estimation and hence the recommendations in this chapter relate to this model.
 If other loss models are to be used for design then it is important that consideration is given to the requirements discussed in Book 5, Chapter 3, Section 2.